 Management skills overlap with leadership skills, as both involve problem-solving, decision making.
 Planning, delegation, communication and time management.
 But from a hard skills perspective, good managers often require good leadership skill.

 Most management skills are related to fie basic, fundamental functions:

 Tip: Researching the company is vitally important, so as to find out what the companies management structure and style is like.
 In addition, what skills you require.

-The job outlooks for accountants is very strong and the earnings are well above the median.
+The job outlooks for accountants are very strong and the earnings are well above the median.
 Accounting basically refers to the managing or inspecting of an organisation’s financial records.
 This role requires a core group of similar skills.

 The core hard skills required are:

-- Good idea on how to use and store information on various tools
+- Good idea on how to use and store information on various tools.

-- Ability to coherently organise and track all financial information
+- Ability to coherently organise and track all financial information.

-If you are interested in a career in law, that probably started around when you finished suits on Netflix, right?
+If you are interested in a career in law, that probably started around when you finished Suits on Netflix, right?
 Either way, having a degree in law will make you stand out in today’s competitive job market.

 Analytical skills which include: